 The session hit a lot of tangents and a few digressions, but the facilitator did a great job of bringing us back to focusing on the information architecture.
-At the end of the session, complex concepts had been explained and new terminology had emerged.
-The designer, who was fairly junior in the organization, got solid confirmation that they’d done a good job on the design, and had some ideas of alternatives to explore.
+By the end of the session, the team explained complex concepts.
+New terminology emerged.
+The designer, who was fairly junior in the organization, confirmed they’d done a good job on the design, and left the session with some alternative ideas to explore.

-Because the team had agreed up front to focus this particular session on the information architecture, everyone was prepared.
+Because the team agreed up front to focus this critique on the information architecture, everyone was prepared.
 And everyone learned a ton, which was reflected in future conversations the team had about the design.

 Lenses of Learning

 Information architecture isn’t the only thing the team can learn about in a critique.
 They can explore any aspect of the design or the design process, and should.
-Here’s some of the different lenses that teams use critique to explore:
+Here are some of the different lenses that teams use critique to explore:

 Design Concepts: All the different aspects of design, from visual design to copywriting, information design to interaction design.
 Holding a critique to talk about options for typography or grid layouts, or another one for discussing microcopy and form field labels would develop literacy in those topics.